zigomir/vue-simple-coffee-template/README.md

-# Vue Simple Coffee Template
+# Vue Simple Template

-> A simple Vue, CoffeeScript, Less & Browserify setup.
+> A simple Vue template.
+Coffee or Babel, browserify and post-css.

 ## Usage